AMERICAN BOARD OF DERMATOLOGY, INC.

 (a) was not eligible to receive such certificate, whether or not the facts concerning eligibility were known to the Board when the certificate was issued;

-(b) is unable or unwilling to remain current in the dermatology maintenance of certification program, if required.
+(b) is unable or unwilling to remain current in the dermatology maintenance of certification program, or any similar program intended to determine the entitlement of a Diplomate to maintain certification.

 (c) has made any material misrepresentation or omission in the application for certification or in any other statement to the Board or has failed in timely fashion to supplement any response to any question on any application for certification or recertification with respect to criminal conduct, loss or suspension of a medical license, medical staff privileges, or medical society membership;